WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Facts/Sharks/Sharks.md

 Basking sharks have huge livers of up to 2000 kg in weight.

-Since the Suez Canal was built, blacktip reef sharks have swum through it from the Red Sea, and now live in the Mediterranean Sea too.
+Since the Suez Canal was built, blacktip reef sharks have swum through it from the [[Fantasy/DM Notes/Realities/Copper 9/Mechanics/Oil Colour/Red/Red\|Red]] Sea, and now live in the Mediterranean Sea too.

 A whale shark's skin is around 10 cm thick, making it the thickest skin in the world.